Making a referral

 As demand for Solace’ services exceeds our capacity, we attempt to prioritise those who are most vulnerable, including survivors of torture and the most traumatised.

-Currently there is a waiting list of about 3-6 months.
+Currently there is a waiting list of about 3-6 months, for some areas this is longer.
 We encourage referrers to give as much relevant information as possible and to keep us informed of any changes in the referred client’s situation.

 Solace is not a crisis service.
 We are unable to take responsibility for those with severe mental illness, but we are happy to work in partnership with colleagues in the National Health Service to help with the recovery, health and welfare of asylum seekers and refugees.